Homemade Rosemary Fennel Herb Focaccia Bread Recipe

-A soft, fluffy focaccia recipe infused with fresh rosemary, fennel seed, and black pepper.
+A soft, fluffy focaccia recipe infused with fresh herbs like rosemary, fennel seed, and black pepper.
 If you’ve never made bread before this is a great place to start!

 Do you find bread recipes intimidating?
 I hope not.
 I absolutely love making homemade bread.
 There are few things more rewarding and there’s nothing like the smell of a fresh baked loaf.

-When my husband Armando was in graduate school in Montana, I worked at a local bakery mixing all the dough very early in the morning.
+When my husband Armando was in graduate school in Montana, I worked at a local wood-fired bakery.
+My job was to show up at 2am, get the fire started in the oven and create all the different bread doughs.
 By the time everyone else arrived I had filled dozens of large plastic tubs with heaps of rising dough ready to be shaped into different loaves.

-FYI: This also makes excellent pizza crust if you like a deep-dish style pizza.
+FYI: This also makes excellent pizza dough if you like a deep-dish style pizza.
 Just top with your favorite sauce, cheese, and toppings instead of the rosemary and bake as directed.
+Or swap for the artisan bread in this breakfast bruschetta recipe.

 Focaccia Recipe Ingredients